FOREX-Euro regains poise as data points to stronger recovery

 While rising coronavirus vaccination rates and an improving economic outlook are reasons to be optimistic, investors are scaling back expectations for a withdrawal of monetary easing after Lagarde said talk of phasing out emergency bond purchases was premature, analysts said.

-Fed Chairman Jerome Powell is expected to repeat her message next week, which would put downward pressure on Treasury yields and cap the dollar's gains against most currencies.
+Fed Chairman Jerome Powell is expected to repeat her message next week after the central bank's two-day meeting beginning April 27.
+That would put downward pressure on Treasury yields and cap the dollar's gains against most currencies.

-"Powell has to reiterate the continuation of easy monetary policy just like Lagarde," said Masafumi Yamamoto, chief currency strategist at Mizuho Securities.
+Analysts also said that while U.S. President Joe Biden's stimulus packages have boosted the outlook for growth and the dollar recently, the longer-term picture was less clear.

-"As a result, the dollar is likely to fall against the yen, but the larger trend for the dollar is still mixed.
-The dollar can still rise against commodity currencies if commodity prices start falling again."
+"Real yields in the U.S. remain deeply negative on a 10-year basis and reflect some of this uncertainty that will continue to limit the upside for the U.S. dollar," said Derek Halpenny, an analyst at MUFG.

 The Australian AUD=D3 and New Zealand dollars NZD=D3 firmed on Friday, but traders said risks are pointed to the downside due to the recent weakening in commodity prices.

-Cryptocurrency ether ETH=BTSP tumbled more than 10% and bigger rival bitcoin BTC=BTSP slid 7% amid speculation that a plan by U.S. President Joe Biden to raise capital gains taxes will curb investment in digital assets.
+Cryptocurrency ether ETH=BTSPand bigger rival bitcoin BTC=BTSPboth tumbled amid speculation that a plan by Biden to raise capital gains taxes will curb investment in digital assets.

 World FX rateshttps://tmsnrt.rs/2RBWI5E